Finding a Lawyer

 The bad news is that bullying is much more prevalent than illegal forms of mistreatment.
 And most attorneys are deaf to cases that don't have discrimination as part of the mistreatment.
 It's not just their fault; blame the law.

 Another type of bullying-related case that could be illegal is when the conduct is so outrageous, and the impact on you so severe, that you could claim "intentional infliction of emotional distress."
-Courts have nearly impossible standards to reach to win emotional distress claims.
+U.S. courts have nearly impossible standards to reach to win emotional distress claims.
 And your entire medical record for a lifetime can be reviewed by your employer when you sue for emotional distress.

 Conflict of Interest Avoidance